Ujjalt/ujjaltimshina/_miscellaneous/test.md

   </p>

   <p>
-    He worked under <strong>Prof. Louis de Branges</strong> on Löwner theory and other deep topics (I do not understand any of his work right now) yet he carries all his knowledge with simplicity and silence.
+    He worked under <strong>Prof. Louis de Branges</strong> on Löwner theory and other deep topics (I do not understand any of his work right now) at Purdue University yet he carries all his knowledge with simplicity and silence.
 It inspires me every day.
   </p>